Royal London Militia

-The Royal London Militia was an auxiliary regiment organised in the City of London during the French Revolutionary War from the former London Trained Bands.
+The Royal London Militia was an auxiliary regiment organised in the City of London during the French Revolutionary Wars from the former London Trained Bands.
 It later became part of the Royal Fusiliers (City of London Regiment).
 After conversion to the Special Reserve (SR) under the Haldane Reforms it was one of just a handful of SR units to see combat during World War I, fighting in many actions on the Western Front from 1916 until the Armistice in 1918.
 After a shadowy postwar existence the unit was finally disbanded in 1953.

 Background

-The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two Acts of 1557, which placed selected men, the 'Trained Bands', under the command of Lords Lieutenant appointed by the monarch (in the City of London the lieutenancy was exercised by Commissioners headed by the Lord Mayor).
+The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two acts of 1557 (4 & 5 Ph. & M. cc.
+2 and 3), which placed selected men, the 'trained bands', under the command of Lords Lieutenant appointed by the monarch (in the City of London the lieutenancy was exercised by Commissioners headed by the Lord Mayor).
 While trained bands of the counties most threatened by invasion were given professional captains for training, the large and efficient force of London Trained Bands (LTBs) was drilled by its own officers, many of whom had learned the necessary skills as members of the Honourable Artillery Company (HAC).
 The LTBs were an important element in the army mustered at Tilbury at the time of the Armada.
 During the English Civil War the six city regiments were joined by six auxiliary regiments, together with three regiments and their auxiliaries from the suburbs (the Liberties).
 This part-time force constituted Parliament's strategic reserve during the early years of the war, ensuring that the city's extensive fortifications were fully manned, and also providing brigades to reinforce the field armies for specific operations.
 The English Militia was re-established under local control in 1662 after the Restoration of the monarchy, but the LTBs remained a separate body, under their old title.